Review: Strange Sally Diamond by Liz Nugent

 Filed Under: Seriously, he’s scared of spiders.

-Okay, first of all, let’s be real – this is not totally a haunted house story because most of the plot doesn’t actually take place in the house that is haunted.
+Okay, first of all, let’s be real – this is not totally a haunted house story because most of the plot doesn’t actually take place within the house that is haunted.

 I feel like describing this as a haunted house story is selling it short because it’s so much more involved than that.
 Maybe too involved?
 Because damn can this read slow.

 The first half of the novel is like an episode of The History of Horror, which isn’t necessarily a bad thing because I genuinely love learning about the genre.
-Side note: If you are a horror fan and are not watching/listening to this show/podcast hosted by Eli Roth, then you’re missing out.
+Side note: If you are a horror fan and are not watching/listening to this show/podcast, then you’re missing out.
 In conversation with big names, you get to delve deep into everything to do with the genre – how your favourite pieces came about, all the tropes, sub-genres and (obviously) the history.
+But I digress…

 This novel takes on that vibe a little bit, with a lot of examining horror as a genre as it relates to the MC, Sam McGarver, a one-hit-wonder horror author turned writing professor who has lost his mojo like Austin Powers and just can’t seem to write another novel that doesn’t suck.